GiovanniNoRocket/qlo-webmaster-test-landingpage/docs/Design.md

 > In the code, we use this as a base, but the color can be quite different.

 ### Reason
-The blue color helps transmit trust, and its tonality looks very professional, making it suitable for the main elements of the interface.
-The secondary color provides visual stability and helps maintain consistency across different sections of the page, improving readability and structure.
+- The blue color helps transmit trust, and its tonality looks very professional, making it suitable for the main elements of the interface.
+- The secondary color provides visual stability and helps maintain consistency across different sections of the page.

-The accent color is used to attract the user’s attention and highlight important actions or key information.
+- The accent color is used to attract the user’s attention and highlight important actions or key information.